1-2-Tree/system-preload-limiter/README.md

 It is useful on phones that has low storage.
-And has useless Vendor apps.
+And has useless Preload apps.